giorgk/Mantis/README.md

 For any other non valid option the Unsaturated travel is disabled

 * __unsatWC__ [float] This is the unsaturated mobile water content coefficient.
-THis is a multiplier coefficient to the Depth/Recharge value.
+This is a multiplier coefficient to the Depth/Recharge value.

 * __bMap__ [string] The name of the background map.
 This should be one of the following values: